alekkeersmaekers/ancient-greek-static-embeddings/README.md

 These embeddings will be updated whenever I make progress at the computational modeling of Ancient Greek semantics or the GLAUx corpus grows.

-Currently two files are provided, offering embeddings for nouns only and all words.
+Currently four files are provided, offering embeddings for nouns, verbs and adjectives only, and all words.
 In my experience, the embeddings seem to work a little better when they are restricted to a specific word class.

 The code to generate such embeddings will be released in the [GLAUx NLP](https://github.com/alekkeersmaekers/glaux-nlp) repository in the near future.